citelao/moonstone/README.md

 We use `cmake` to do all of our work here.

+Our `CMakeLists.txt` does not handle SFML linking yet.

 ### Compiling ###

 1. Open command line at project root